2024 United States drone sightings: Sightings by civilians

-Civilian reports of drone activity came from a wide range of sources, including law enforcement, politicians, and observers near critical infrastructure.
+Civilian reports came from a range of sources, including law enforcement, politicians, and observers near critical infrastructure.
 Law enforcement reportedly observed drone activity on November 18, 2024, in New Jersey.
 Near the end of the month, reports of drone activity near Raritan Valley Community College (RVCC) in New Jersey prevented a medical evacuation helicopter from transporting a car crash victim.
 RVCC security supervisor Brian Serge commented, "We never found out what the actual drones were."
-The TSA later released documents showing that three commercial aircraft approaching Solberg Airport (N51) near the school had been misidentified as drones.
+The TSA later released documents showing that three aircraft approaching Solberg Airport (N51) near the school had been misidentified as drones.
 The TSA's analysis concluded that because the aircraft were flying directly towards the observers on the ground, they appeared to hover.
-In a separate incident on December 12, a drone was reported spraying "gray mist" over Clinton, New Jersey.
+In a separate incident on December 12, a drone was described as spraying "gray mist" over Clinton, New Jersey.
 According to TSA documents released in 2025, investigators identified this with high confidence as a Beechcraft Baron 58 propeller plane experiencing turbulence, which created wingtip vortices that formed condensation clouds.
 On the same day in Pequannock Township, a drone crashed, which was initially reported as "military-grade".
 A police investigation determined it was a toy drone, with officials suggesting it was one of multiple copycat incidents in the area.